SRvSaha/CoWinVaccineSlotFinder/README.md

 "DateToSearch": "<REPLACE_ME>",  // Use date in DD-MM-YYYY Format in the <REPLACE_ME> section, Blank implies date of next day (i.e, tomorrow), by default "" is selected to search for Next Day
 "IsSearchToBeDoneByDistrict": "<REPLACE_ME>", // Use Either true or false in the <REPLACE_ME> section where True means searching is done by DistrictId, by default false is selected
 "Districts":
 {
     // "DistrictName": DistrictCode
     "<REPLACE_ME_KEY>" : "<REPLACE_ME_VALUE>"
+}
- } // You'll get the District Name and District Codes from the link below this block, as of now things are done for Mumbai and nearby districts.
-Example, Replace <REPLACE_ME_KEY> WITH "Mumbai" and <REPLACE_ME_VALUE> WITH 395.
-Keep adding more, if you need for more districts.
+// You'll get the District Name and District Codes from the link below this block, as of now things are done for Mumbai and nearby districts.
+// Basically, Replace <REPLACE_ME_KEY> WITH "Mumbai" and <REPLACE_ME_VALUE> WITH 395, then the entry would look like this : "Districts": { "Mumbai": 395 }.
+// In case you want to search for multiple Districts say Mumbai and Thane, get the District-District Code Mapping from below "State-District-DistrictCode Mapping", // you'll get the DistrictCode of Mumbai as 395 and of Thane as 392.
+So it would look something like this "Districts": { "Mumbai": 395, "Thane" : 392}
 "Proxy":
 {
    "IsToBeUsed": "<REPLACE_ME>", // Use true or false, true if you are behind Proxy Server, False if you not, in the <REPLACE_ME> section, by default false would be selected
    "Address": "<REPLACE_ME>" // Use the THE PROXY ADDRESS IF YOU ARE BEHIND PROXY SERVER (usually in Office/Corporate Network) in the <REPLACE_ME> Section, by default this will be blank
 }
 ```

 *You can get the District Name and District Code Mapping from [State-District-DistrictCode Mapping](data/resources/State_District_DistrictCode_Mapping.json).
 Just copy the values of the DistictName : DistrictCode from this file and paste it in the `appsettings.json` file's {"Districts"}*